miidxs/testmachine/README.md

 ## Setup

-* Jailbreak the iPhone
+* Jailbreak the iPhone.

-* Through Cydia, install "TestMachine iPhone driver"
+* Through Cydia, install "TestMachine iPhone driver".

 * Point a browser (Firefox or Chrome) on the host machine to "\_\_DEVICE\_IP\_\_:59247".
 You should see an XML representation of the GUI.